Cheapest Way To Do Disney World On A Budget

 Food Prices At Disney World

+Tip.
 Disney menus are posted online, so you can know where you want to eat and approximately how much you’ll spend before your trip.

 Share meals.
-Some of the portions at Disney are humongous and easily shareable.
-Our favorite meals to share at Disney are the Pretzel Breakfast Sandwich at Friar’s Nook, the Jambon Beurre Sandwich at Les Halles Boulangerie-Patisserie, and the Sicilian slices at Pizza Ponte.
+It literally cuts the price of a meal in half.
+A few of our favorites are these totcho bowls, this Cuban Sandwich served with plantain chips, and the Jambon Beurre Sandwich at Les Halles Boulangerie-Pâtisserie.
 If one meal isn’t quite enough, order an extra side instead of a second meal OR supplement with one of the snacks you’ve brought.

 Souvenirs At Disney World